 Driving in Canada

-How Essential is it to Have a Car?
+How Essential Is Having a Car?

 In downtown Toronto it can cost more to purchase a parking spot than a new car!
 If you are set on downtown living, you might be better off without a car.

-Road Infrastructure in Canada
+Extensive: The Road Infrastructure

 Canada has a well-constructed network of roads, especially in the south and southeast.
 Road conditions for driving in Canada, especially in large cities, are generally excellent, and aside from the usual rush hour traffic, you will not encounter many problems.
 The most important road in Canada is the Trans-Canada Highway from St. John’s, Newfoundland to Victoria, British Columbia.
 At around 8,000 km, it is also the longest federal point-to-point road in the world.
 Other important roads are the Alaska Highway in the west, which stretches from Edmonton, Alberta to Alaska, and the Mackenzie Highway from Alberta to the Northwest Territories.
 The federal government is working on building a network of access roads in Yukon and the Northwest Territories.
 To check delays and road conditions, the Weather Network provides up-to-date information, especially for highways.